Frequently Asked Questions

 Radio programs have included National Public Radio's "Swingin' Down the Lane"—a one-hour feature broadcast dedicated solely to the music of Blue Moon Big Band—aired during the week of May 13, 2002, on over 40 stations across the US.

-Additional radio stations that have played our music include:
+Among the radio stations that have played our music most often are:

 - WBNR "Big Band Breakfast" (Beacon, NY)